Great Green Apple How unique do you want to be? Churchill's Corner

 mask.
 It is his copy of a mask that hangs in the Museum of

-Folk Art in Mexico City.
-It tells the story of how mankind
+Art in Mexico City.
+It represents part of the